krejov100/DepthCodec/README.md

 # Depth Codec
 This repo looks to perform comparision between differing depth codecs, on a veriaty of depth data captured using RealSense D415 and D435.

+## Motivation
+Depth is demonstrating a number of improtant usages, ranging from computer vision to viewpoint dependent rendering and lightfield representation.
+Compressing depth efficiently offers a number of benifits including wireless cameras, enabeling IoT devices and lightweight wireless HMD's.

+## Depth and Quadtree Structure
+This implimentation focuses on per frame compression, ignoring savings that could come from temproal consistency.
+It based on a quadtrees representation that is designed to encode mid level structure from a image.
+The Quadtree provides the mechanisum to encode depth distontinuities, while its leafs represent the surface geometry within these discontinuities.

+We consider three main operations: at the highest level, we break the image up into a grid of patches, which is effectivly the minimum depth of a quadtree representations.
+The reason for this is discussed in more detail here /TODO link to reasons.

+The mid level representation is handled using a quadtree structure, one for each patch.
+The tree structure is optimised such that leaf nodes or cells can be represented using compact functions, with few perameters.
+Branching is determined by each functions ability to reproduce the underlying depth.
+When a functions abuility to reproduce the depth is bellow a determined threshold that portion of the quadtree is subdivied.

+The final depth representantion is encoded using four compact functions that can effectivly represent depth, in pertualar planer structure.
+The four functions: F0, F1, F2, F3 are based on platelett reprentations, with a carfully considered bit allocation for each.

+## bit encoding
+This codec seeks to use the minimal required bit buget to represent both the tree structure and the parameters for F0, F1, F2, F3.
+There are also several bit flags used to indicate leaf/non-leaf and differentiate which F function is used.

+### leaf/non-leaf flag
+For a tree of know depth which is parsed in sequencial order is t

 # to test
 16bit normal ie 8bit x grad  8bit y grad
 addaptive snr for close and long range